The Past, Present & Future of Google PageRank

 PageRank algorithm (or PR for short) is a system for ranking webpages developed by Larry Page and Sergey Brin at Stanford University in the late ‘90s.
 PageRank was actually the basis Page and Brin created the Google search engine on.

 Many years have passed since then, and, of course, Google’s ranking algorithms have become much more complicated.
 Are they still based on PageRank?
-How exactly does PageRank influence ranking, could it be among the reasons why your rankings have dropped, and what should SEOs get ready for in the future?
+How exactly does the PageRank algorithm influence ranking, could it be among the reasons why your rankings have dropped, and what should SEOs get ready for in the future?
 Now we’re going to find and summarize all the facts and mysteries around PageRank to make the picture clear.
 Well, as much as we can.

-The past of PageRank
+The past of PageRank algorithm

 As mentioned above, in their university research project, Brin and Page tried to invent a system to estimate the authority of webpages.
 They decided to build that system on links, which served as votes of trust given to a page.
 According to the logic of that mechanism, the more external resources link to a page, the more valuable information it has for users.
 And PageRank (a score from 0 to 10 calculated based on quantity and quality of incoming links) showed relative authority of a page on the Internet.